CSS-Angie/hangman/README.md

 #start with a number of lives

-# when play is pushed, start the game

 # choose a random word from the words file and show the places of the total number of letters

 # let words all be uppercase